Sheev13/Sheev13.github.io/content/authors/admin/_index.md

     summary: |
       Overall grade: Merit.

       Research project: class I (70%+).
-Thesis: Amortised Inference in Bayesian Neural Networks.
+Thesis title: Amortised Inference in Bayesian Neural Networks.
 Supervised by Matt Ashman and Adrian Weller.
 This project resulted in a workshop paper that was accepted at AABI 2023.

       Exams: class II.i (69.4%).
 Exam results inclue 73% in Advanced Information Theory and Coding, 72% in Probabilistic Machine Learning, 90% in Computational Statistics and Machine Learning.
   - area: BA, Engineering